T657 – Calculation of Capital Gains Deduction

 - after 1999, a class of another corporation’s shares is listed on a designated stock exchange

-If you are a beneficiary of a trust and have received a T3 Statement of Trust Income Allocations and Designations (T3 slip) from the trust for the 2023 tax year with an amount eligible for the capital gains deduction in box 30, you may include this amount when calculating your capital gains deduction.
+If you are a beneficiary of a trust and received a 2024 T3 slip from the trust with an amount reported in box 30, you may include this amount when calculating your capital gains deduction, as noted below.

-If the disposition occurred in the current tax year of the trust, the capital gain should be included in your capital gains being reported for the current year on this form.
-Capital gains realized by the trust and allocated to you in 2023, are included in the amount on line 10700 or line 11000 of Schedule 3, as applicable.
-To calculate your capital gains deduction, use Part 3r and Part 3s (as applicable) of this form.
+If the disposition occurred in the current tax year of the trust, boxes 54 to 57 on the T3 slip will indicate what portion of the box 30 amount relates to dispositions of QFFP or QSBCS and whether the gain is for a disposition that occurred in Period 1 or Period 2.
+Capital gains realized by the trust and allocated to you in 2024 are included in the amount on line 10684 or line 10686 for Period 1, and line 10700 or line 11000 for Period 2 of Schedule 3, as applicable.
+To calculate your capital gains deduction, complete the Period 1 or Period 2 parts of "Chart 2024 – Capital gains deduction", as applicable.

 Example